cgiampalmo/twilio_android/README.md

 ### What clients do I use on other platforms
 There are XMPP Clients available for all major platforms.
 #### Windows / Linux
 For your desktop computer we recommend that you use [Gajim](https://gajim.org).
-You need to install the plugins `OMEMO`, `HTTP Upload` and `URL image preview` to get the best compatibility with Conversations.
+You need to install the plugins `OMEMO`, `HTTP Upload` and `URL image preview` to get the best compatibility with Messenger.
 Plugins can be installed from within the app.
 #### iOS
 Unfortunately we don‘t have a recommendation for iPhones right now.
 There are two clients available [ChatSecure](https://chatsecure.org/) and [Monal](https://monal.im/).
 Both with their own pros and cons.